shu8/Stack-Overflow-Optional-Features/README.md

     - No annoying alert when you don't choose any options / save the options
     - Renamed save button to something more fitting
     - Compatibility with new (currently MSE-only) profiles

+---

+Note: I've 'migrated' this from my Gist over [here](https://gist.github.com/shu8/daae9127fa0fe06d5e4d) because I think a proper repo is better - so I've 'edited' the script a few times in a few minutes at the start - those are the first 6 versions (0.1 up to and including 0.6).